alihanpehlivan/COMP3013/README.md

 # Diagramming Tool

-Team Mad have developed a diagramming tool for small startups, junior developers and students to create diagrams in an intuitve and siimple way.
+Team Mad have developed a diagramming tool for small startups, junior developers and students to create diagrams in an intuitve and simple way.

 Features include:
-* Dynamic and interactlbe diagrams
+* Dynamic and interactable diagrams
 * Powerful customisation options
 * Quality documentation to guide you through learning these complex topics